shyamganesh03/blog/README.md

 When navigating back to the listing screen, I clear the sessionStorage, as the stored data is no longer needed.
 This approach helps maintain optimal performance by preventing unnecessary data accumulation in the browser's storage.

+Finally, I have implemented a mode toggle feature on my blog site, allowing users to switch between light and dark themes.
+The default theme is set based on the system preferences, leveraging Next.js for seamless integration.

 ## Code Review

 I received the following code via email: